 If your cancer is likely to respond well to treatment, your doctor will say you have a favorable prognosis.
 This means you’re expected to live many years and may even be cured.
 If your cancer is likely to be hard to control, your prognosis may be less favorable.
 The cancer may shorten your life.
 It’s important to keep in mind that a prognosis states what’s likely or probable.
 It is not a prediction of what will definitely happen.
 No doctor can be fully certain about an outcome.

 Survival rates show how many people live for a certain length of time after being told they have cancer.
 The rates are grouped for people with certain types and stages of cancer.
 Many times, the numbers used refer to the 5-year or the 10-year survival rate.
 That’s how many people are living 5 years or 10 years after diagnosis.
 The survival rate includes people at these different stages:

 People who have few or no signs or symptoms of cancer

 People who are getting cancer treatment

 What are survival rates for uterine sarcoma?

 How well treatment works for women with uterine sarcoma depends on the type, grade, and stage of cancer.
-Uterine sarcoma is potentially more aggressive than endometrial carcinoma and can be difficult to treat.
-This is because it may not be found until after it has already begun to spread.
-Unfortunately, that means survival rates are lower than for other cancers such as endometrial carcinoma.
-These are the facts for the type of uterine sarcoma called leiomyosarcoma, according to the National Cancer Institute:
+Uterine sarcoma can be hard to treat.
+This is because it may not be found until after it’s begun to spread.
+That means survival rates are lower than for other types of cancer.

-The five-year survival rate for women whose cancer is found after it has spread outside the uterus to other organs, such as the bladder, rectum, bone, or lung, is about 15 percent.
+14% for cancer that has spread outside the uterus to other organs, such as the bladder, rectum, bone, or lungs